PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/difficulty_medium.png" title="Medium difficulty to fly" width="30px" />](#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](#key_manual)&nbsp;

-[Stabilized mode](../flight_modes/stabilized_fw.md) mode puts the vehicle into straight and level flight when the RC sticks are centered, maintaining the horizontal posture against wind (but not vehicle heading and altitude).
+[Stabilized mode](../flight_modes/stabilized_fw.md) puts the vehicle into straight and level flight when the RC sticks are centered, maintaining the horizontal posture against wind (but not vehicle heading and altitude).

 The vehicle climb/descends based on pitch input and performs a coordinated turn if the roll/pitch sticks are non-zero.
 Roll and pitch are angle controlled (you can't roll upside down or loop).